Nedlands

 Nedlands demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Nedlands has a notably high educational attainment among residents aged 15 and above, with 64.6% holding university qualifications.
-This figure exceeds the state average of 27.9% for Western Australia and the Greater Perth area's 30.1%.
-The majority of these qualifications are bachelor degrees (38.5%), followed by postgraduate qualifications (20.8%) and graduate diplomas (5.3%).
-Technical qualifications make up 13.4%, with advanced diplomas at 7.5% and certificates at 5.9%.
+Nedlands has a notably high level of educational attainment among its residents aged 15 and above, with 64.6% holding university qualifications.
+This figure is significantly higher than the state average of 27.9% for Western Australia and the Greater Perth average of 30.1%.
+The area's strong educational background is highlighted by the prevalence of bachelor degrees (38.5%), followed by postgraduate qualifications (20.8%) and graduate diplomas (5.3%).
+Technical qualifications also contribute to this figure, representing 13.4% of educational achievements in Nedlands, with advanced diplomas accounting for 7.5% and certificates for 5.9%.

-Educational participation is notably high, with 34.1% of residents currently enrolled in formal education.
-This includes 11.2% in tertiary education, 9.9% in primary education, and 9.2% pursuing secondary education.
+Educational participation is notably high in the area, with 34.1% of residents currently enrolled in formal education.
+This includes 11.2% pursuing tertiary education, 9.9% in primary education, and 9.2% engaged in secondary education.

 Frequently Asked Questions - Education